 - Does the investment refuse to provide annual valuations?

 Midland Pay is Midland Trust’s Payment Portal app.
-It allows tenants of Midland account holders to quickly and easily pay rent securely via direct deposit (ACH) at no additional cost to you or your tenants.
+It allows tenants and borrowers of Midland account holders to quickly and easily pay rent or loan installments securely via direct deposit (ACH) at no additional cost to you or your tenants or borrowers.

 Midland Pay Features Include: